samiralam/rules-compendium/docs/phb/3-character-classes/rogue.md

 ### Level 18: Elusive

-You’re so evasive that attackers rarely gain the upper hand against you.
+You're so evasive that attackers rarely gain the upper hand against you.
 No attack roll can have [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) against you unless you have the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition.

 ### Level 19: Epic Boon